 Dogs today are lucky compared to those in the past when it comes to diagnosing and treating health problems.
 Science has opened a whole new world of diagnostic imaging tests for our canine and feline fur kids that can see far into their bodies.
-So why then do so many of us pet parents dread hearing the news that our dog needs an MRI?
+So why then do so many pet parents dread hearing the news that our dog needs an MRI?

-If your veterinarian is suggesting an MRI for your paraplegic dog, here is information how the procedure works, what problems it’s best at diagnosing and what you need to know to prepare your dog.
+If your veterinarian is suggesting an MRI for your paraplegic dog, here is information about how the procedure works, what problems it best diagnoses and how to prepare your dog.
 But before reading ahead, I was told an excellent piece of advice from a veterinary neurologist that you should keep in mind, “An MRI is used to confirm a diagnosis that cannot be confirmed another way.
 It should not be scheduled as a way to make an initial diagnosis.”

 MRI (Magnetic Resonance Imaging)